kubernauts/kploy/README.md

 ## Manage your app

+To see how you app is doing, use the `list` command.
+All services and RCs of the app will be listed, along with their status (`online` means it's deployed and running) and their resource URL:

     $ ./kploy list
     Resources of `simple_app`:
     NAME           MANIFEST                     TYPE     STATUS    URL
     webserver-svc  services/webserver-svc.yaml  service  offline   http://ma.dcos.ca1.mesosphere.com/service/kubernetes/api/v1/namespaces/default/services/webserver-svc
     webserver-rc   rcs/nginx-webserver-rc.yaml  RC       offline   http://ma.dcos.ca1.mesosphere.com/service/kubernetes/api/v1/namespaces/default/replicationcontrollers/webserver-rc

 ## To Do

 - [x] Add app management (list of apps, check apps status)
-- [ ] Add init command (creates Kployfile and placeholder RC and service file)
+- [x] Add init command (creates Kployfile and placeholder RC and service file)
 - [ ] Add tear down command
 - [ ] Add dependency management
 - [ ] Add Travis build